On tempo prescriptions

 Should you use tempo prescriptions?

-We have come along way from Soviet textbook’s “pause at knee”, via the tempo descriptions of Ian King and Charles Poliquin, and finally created a more complete prescription.
-But the question should be asked, are these things actually useful?
+We have come along way from Soviet textbook’s “pause at knee”, via the tempo descriptions of Ian King and Charles Poliquin, and finally created a more complete system.
+But the question should be asked, are these descriptions actually useful?

 I rarely make use of tempo prescriptions in my training programs, rather opting for something like “Squat, with 4s lowering”.
 It’s more readable to the average person and lifters tend to screw up reading training programs as it is - no need to confuse them further!